JekiTheMonkey/ekithemonkey.github.io/_posts/2024-01-16-AI-Development-Using-UE5FSM.md

 # Introduction

-In this article we'll show an example of how to make an AI for a multiplayer horror game that using my own tool called [UE5FSM](https://github.com/Tonetfal/UE5FSM), which is a powerful way of creating stateful logic such as AI.
+In this article we'll show an example of how to make an AI for a multiplayer horror game using my own tool called [UE5FSM](https://github.com/Tonetfal/UE5FSM), which is a powerful way of creating stateful logic such as AI.
 Its quick overview was already done in [another article](2024-01-10-Unreal-Engine-5-Finite-State-Machine-Plugin.md).